quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/Materials-Science-and-Engineering-An-Introduction/msei_part07_3.12_Close-Pack.md

 Background context explaining the concept.
 Miller indices are used to describe crystallographic planes, while directional indices describe directions within the crystal structure.
 :p What are Miller indices?
 ??x
-Miller indices are a set of integers \([h k l]\) that uniquely identify crystallographic planes in a crystalline solid.
+Miller indices are a set of integers $[h k l]$ that uniquely identify crystallographic planes in a crystalline solid.
 These indices represent the reciprocals of the intercepts made by the plane on the crystal axes, and they provide a concise way to describe the orientation of any plane within the crystal. x??

 ---